cran-task-views/ClinicalTrials/ClinicalTrials.md

     group sequential designs.
 -   Package `r pkg("CRM")` Continual Reassessment Method (CRM) simulator for Phase I Clinical Trials.
--   Package `r pkg("dfpk")` Statistical methods involving PK measures are provided, in the dose allocation process during a Phase I clinical trials.
-These methods enter pharmacokinetics (PK) in the dose finding designs in different ways, including covariates models, dependent variable or hierarchical models.
-This package provides functions to generate data from several scenarios and functions to run simulations which their objective is to determine the maximum tolerated dose (MTD).
 -   Package `r pkg("dfped")` A unified method for designing and analysing dose-finding trials in paediatrics, while bridging information from adults, is proposed in the dfped package.
 The dose